 Don’t feel like cooking at all?
-There’s a smart solution.
+Food delivery apps to the rescue!

 Your smart devices can also take care of having food from local eateries sent to your doorstep.
 Apps like Postmates, Grubhub and UberEats offer fast deliveries from your favorite restaurants, and even keep track of your past orders so you can quickly do a reorder when you’re craving chicken fried rice yet again a week later.